 Step 1: Choose Your WordPress Subscription Plugin

-To create and sell recurring payment products on WordPress, you’ll need an e-commerce WordPress plugin with this functionality.
+To create and sell recurring payment products on WordPress, you’ll need a WordPress plugin with this functionality.
 The AccessAlly plugin allows you to:

 - Design your own products (with extremely flexible settings for length of subscription, prices, discounts, etc.)